e-rotaract/e-rotaract.github.io/_pages/calendar.md

 Make sure you are logged in the correct Google acount (check the image on the top-right corner of the window)

-***If it is not the correct Google account***, first logout from all accounts (click the image on the top-right corner and select "Sign out of all accounts"), and then login to the correct account (after that, you need to paste the Calendar link in your browser again)
+***If it is not the correct Google account***, select the correct account by clicking the image on the top-right corner

 In the pop-up meassage that appears on your screen, click "Add"